Snowcone-Labs/iceblink/CONTRIBUTING.md

 7. Setup the SQLite database with `sqlx database setup`
 8. Serve using `cargo run -- serve`

-If you receive errors mentioning cranelift, consider removing that segment from `sync/Cargo.toml`.
 The project is optimized for faster compiletime in dev, and faster runtime at release.
-Release builds made with `--release` will compile slower due to thjese runtime performance optimizations.
+Release builds made with `--release` will compile slower due to theese runtime performance optimizations. **Yes we know the compile times are slow, there is little we can do**

 An OpenAPI Swagger UI is available at `/swagger` with the OpenAPI spec at `/openapi.json`.
+These are generated using the `utoipa` family of crates, specifically `utoipa`, `utoipa-axum` and `utoipa-swagger-ui`.
+These do not make a perfect specification, but it's a good overview of the endpoints.
+For further information about the endpoints you can look into the code.

 ### Testing

 Tests can be run with `cargo test`.
 Unit tests test specific small pieces of code, and should live next to the source-code.
 These tests work well for utilities.
 Integration tests are in the `tests` folder, and test it as if it is an HTTP API.
+By using the `sqlx::text` macro we get passed a mock database into the test function.
+This database is reset, but applied with the data from fixtures.